lgblgblgb/xemu/README.md

 say, highly experimental (as I am not a windows user at all ...).
 You can also use the ZIP'ed versions, which are simply the needed exe + dll files, without any installer.
-Please carefully read the download page, about these, especially about the NSIS-related problem which causes false positive detections as *trojan/virus* by many antivirus software, unfortunately.
+Please carefully read the download page, about these, especially about the NSIS-related problem which causes *false positive* detections as **trojan/virus** by many antivirus software, unfortunately.
+If you don't believe me: https://nsis.sourceforge.io/NSIS_False_Positives

-Also, you can find ZIP archives on that page, contains only the executable files and the needed DLL, without any installer.
+Also, you can find ZIP archives on that page, contains only the executable files and the needed `DLL`, without any installer.
+This may also solve the false virus detection ...

 ### Linux